A Celiac’s Gluten Free Guide to Greece

 A simple safe meal, I often opted for grilled fish or meat prepared with herbs and served with a generous half or quarter of a lemon.

 Again, for those times where fried fish in batter was on the menu, it was an easy request after proffering my GF card to see if a special grilled version could be made on my behalf.
-Restaurants were happy to oblige with a batter-free protein option, and the grilling meant that I was not worried about cross-contamination with oil used for breaded dishes.
+Restaurants were happy to oblige with a batter-free protein option, and the grilling meant that I was not worried about cross-contact with oil used for breaded dishes.

 Fava dip and tzatziki